BrightspaceUI/core/components/switch/README.md

 <!-- docs: end hidden content -->

 ### Visibility Switch with Conditions
-It may be helpful to have visibility be dependent on additional conditions being met outside of the Visibility Switch.

-Additional information can be added to the label by passing it into the `d2l-switch-visibility` element.
+If an activity is set to `Visible` but also has other conditions affecting its visibility, information about the conditions can be passed in the default slot so it will be available in a tooltip.

 <!-- docs: demo code autoSize:false size:large -->
 ```html